ryanlfoster/canary/src/site/markdown/standard-features.md

-## Out-of-the-Box Features
+## Standard Features

-In addition to the Canary Framework itself, there are numerous bundled, out-of-the-box features present in the project.
+In addition to the Canary Framework itself, there are numerous bundled, standard features present in the project.
 These features are implementations of the Canary API itself in the form of a few [Monitors](adding-a-monitor.html), [Notification Agents](adding-a-notification-agent.html), and a JCR implementation of a [Record Persistence Services](adding-a-persistence-service.html).